 Classic Christmas Movies • Making of The Nightmare Before Christmas

-The Nightmare Before Christmas takes the challenge of representing two holidays: Halloween and Christmas.
+The Nightmare Before Christmas takes on the challenge of representing two holidays: Halloween and Christmas, contrasting the dark themes of Halloween Town with the magic of the North Pole.
 The story follows the appropriately named skeletal king Jack Skellington as he seeks to bring Christmas to his boring Halloween Town.

 Tim Burton developed the story for The Nightmare Before Christmas for years before it was picked up by Disney and later released through Touchstone Pictures.